 Decision: Disney World has lots of fun rides and some do pack a thrill, both with action and tech, but ultimately Universal Orlando has more and bigger thrills and coasters.

-Is Universal or Disney best for small kids?
+Is Universal Orlando or Disney World best for small kids?

 I’ll start by saying that both parks are really wonderful with kids in their own ways.
 If you’re a hardcore Disney family, you’ll love the Magic Kingdom and many of the experiences in the Disney Parks, but Universal with small kids is awesome too.
 Here’s the breakdown…